-At our King's Mill hospital site, there is an elective orthopaedic ward (ward 11) and an elective day case unit (DCU).
-The ward you will be on for your PRP injection will be discussed with you by your consultant team in the outpatient clinic before your procedure.
+At our King's Mill Hospital site, there is an elective orthopaedic ward and an elective Day Case Unit (DCU).
+At our Newark site, there is an elective day case unit (Minster ward).
+The ward and site of your elbow injection will be discussed with you by your consultant team in the outpatient clinic before your injection.